JamesSkemp/words/content/post/picture-resolution-requirements-for-prints.md

 +++
-title = "Picture resolution requirements for prints" summary = "Since I keep having to do a Google search, I've decided to write on what resolutions are necessary for what size prints. [slnet0514:1c811b57-f616-4c0c-b88f-f6ed52c006aa]" draft = false comments = true date = "2007-04-28T07:03:00-05:00"
+title = "Picture resolution requirements for prints" description = "Since I keep having to do a Google search, I've decided to write on what resolutions are necessary for what size prints. [slnet0514:1c811b57-f616-4c0c-b88f-f6ed52c006aa]" draft = false comments = true date = "2007-04-28T07:03:00-05:00"